55 Super Facts About the Super Bowl

 Peyton Manning is the only starting quarterback to win a Super Bowl with two different teams: the Indianapolis Colts in 2007 and the Denver Broncos in 2016.
 Depending on the outcome of Super Bowl LV, Tom Brady could join Manning.

 4. Phil Simms was paid a lot of money to say he was celebrating his Super Bowl win by "going to Disney World."

 Phil Simms was paid $75,000 to shout "I'm going to Disney World” on the field moments after his Giants won Super Bowl XXI.
 Disney also paid Denver’s John Elway the same amount of money to yell the same thing—just in case his team won.

-5. Two teams are tied for most Super Bowl wins—and a third could join them after Super Bowl LIV.
+5. Two teams are tied for most Super Bowl wins.

 The Pittsburgh Steelers and the New England Patriots are tied for the record for most Super Bowl wins, having captured six Vince Lombardi Trophies apiece.
 The San Francisco 49ers and Dallas Cowboys have each won five.